JetBrains/guide/site/webstorm/tips/preview-svgs/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 You can preview images right from the Project view – just press *Alt+Space* on macOS or *Ctrl+Shift+I* on Windows and Linux.
----